 Beyond the Dark Veil

 I operated out of the Hotel Dieu on the corner of Conti and Rampart, with a small advertisement placed each week in the Picayune stating I could be contacted through the front desk.
-There I kept a room, and in the alley behind rented a small stable for a horse and wagon so outfitted and specifically suited that I could travel to home or local.
-On hire, a young Negro, Thelonious, to assist.
+There I kept my lodgings, and in the alley behind rented a small stable for horse and wagon.
+A wagon so outfitted and suited explicitly that I could travel to home or local.
+On hire, a young Negro, Thelonious, to assist, an apprentice of sorts.
 A boy known for many traits, who shuttled requests from connections both formal and incidental, a boy knowledgeable of the wards, who kept his ears and eyes open, a boy who could lead me to wherever my services might be received, requested, or required.

 Prepared and professional, and as I said, supplied with an appropriate wagon in which to make my internet rounds.
 A wagon so constructed that it resembled a small hearse, soberly painted black with purple and black bunting, black peacock feathers perched.
 Inside, my chemistry, camera box, plates, and suitable darkness within which to work.
 And while the moniker ‘Tintype’ was popular, I refused the name, the cheap and shoddy implication.
 Thus on both sides in broad gilded letters the words, ‘FERROTYPES - MEMENTO MORI.'
 I even dressed funereal, dark frock coat, starched white shirt, silk top hat.